 Open Paw® training is valuable because it provides insights in the proper ways to manage dogs, even for people who have had dogs as pets for years.
 Consistency in our approach is key to ensure our dogs gain confidence and become adoptable.

-To attend Open Paw training, you must be an "Active" volunteer, having completed our online orientation program and have a Criminal Record Check on file with us.
-There is a registration fee of $25 for Open Paw training; it is paid when registering online.
+To attend Open Paw training, you must be an "Active" volunteer, having completed our online orientation program and have a satisfactory Criminal Record Check on file with us.
+Registration is online with a fee of $25, email Volunteers@bowvalleyspca.org for the link.